Derry, Pennsylvania: Crest

 The center of the crest is adorned with St. George’s Cross.
 St. George was a martyr, one of the most famous in Christendom, and is noted for refusing many bribes and offerings to renounce his faith.
 He also gave all of his possessions and holdings to the poor.
 The heart, in the upper left corner of the cross, is sectioned with a bar rising up that signifies love for God.

 The lower part of the shield is draped with noble ermine as a backdrop for the two charges that respectfully represent community values and Derry’s rich railroad heritage.
 The railroad theme is carried on at the top of the design with a crest emblazoned with the borough’s name and establishment date.
 The decorative foliage around the design is tinted blue for loyalty and gold for generosity.
 The tincture also represents the local school’s colors and the borough’s commitment to youth and education.
 The lower banner motto resonates the strong foundation of community reserved for the families that call the borough home and an acknowledgment of the greatness of the country in which Derry is located.
 The crest portraits a very noble ideal of community, heritage, charity and endless love for God in the face of danger.
 The crest was designed by Borough Councilman Richard L. Allison (Rick) and enthusiastically approved by the Derry Borough Council as the official crest of Derry, PA.
 In communication with the Mayor of Derry, located in County Londonderry, in present-day Northern Ireland and in the province of Ulster, it was adjusted to incorporate the importance of railroading in the borough’s growth and how it came to be the largest employer in the borough until the 1950s.

 Geography

 Derry is located at (40.333037, -79.301011).
-According to the U.S. Censusu Bureau, the borough has a total area of 0.8 sqmi, of which 0.8 sqmi is land and 0.04 sqmi (2.41%) is water.
+According to the U.S. Census Bureau, the borough has a total area of 0.8 sqmi, of which 0.8 sqmi is land and 0.04 sqmi (2.41%) is water.
+It is on the northwest side of Chestnut Ridge, and McGee Run, a tributary of the Conemaugh River, flows through it.